 Combine their inability to hold a note properly with a cardio exercise like running and you will have an extremely short workout.
-Singers who are used to work out regularly will have an easier time trying this method out, but not all workouts are equal.
-If you are used to lifting heavy weight than running and singing will be a challenge.
-On the other hand, if you are used to doing cardio than singing and running will be definitely easier.
+Singers who are used to working out regularly will have an easier time trying this method out, but not all workouts are equal.
+If you are used to lifting heavy weights then running and singing will be a challenge.
+On the other hand, if you are used to doing cardio then singing and running will be definitely easier.

 One of the benefits of singing while running is that it clears your airways.
 While you are doing this exercise you will inhale and exhale at a fast pace, this will allow your body to clear your airways, extremely efficiently.
 Even if you have good hygiene you will still not be able to clean your airways as singing and running will do.
 In the first couple of minutes of doing this exercise, you will notice that all the excess mucus has been dislodged from your vocal cords, which will make you sound a lot better.

-There are a lot of very talented singers who never get notices because they simply lack stamina.
-Stamina is extremely important for singing, without it your talent doesn’t really matter.
-A good singer has both an excellent voice quality and enough stamina to be able to sing the song without much of an effort.
+There are a lot of very talented singers who never get noticed because they simply lack stamina.
+Stamina is extremely important for singing, without it, your talent doesn’t really matter.
+A good singer has both excellent voice quality and enough stamina to be able to sing the song without much effort.
 If you have ever felt tired after you have sung a couple of songs then this is a telltale sign that you don’t have enough stamina.

 Expanding your lung capacity is not enough for singing, you will have to strengthen all the muscles which control your breathing.
 One essential component for breathing is your diaphragm, which a lot of singers already know but most of them try to strengthen it with singing.
 While this is a good idea, but it is not enough.
 If you truly want to strengthen your diaphragm and the muscles which control it then start running and singing at the same time.

 If you have deer been to a gym then you have most likely heard the term cardio.
-Although most of them refer to a type of exercise for losing weight, which is try but cardio means a type of exercise that works out your heart by increasing our heart rate.
+Although most of them refer to a type of exercise for losing weight, which it is, but cardio means a type of exercise that works out your heart by increasing your heart rate.
 Some songs can be a great cardio workout, generally speaking, songs that have a fast tempo are the best.
 Although one of the best ways for a good cardio exercise is with running.

 A lot of singers neglect the importance of posture while singing, and then wonder why they are going out of breath while singing and getting tired after a couple of minutes of singing.
 How you hold yourself while you are singing will determine how you will sound.
 Your body is your musical instrument, and just like with any other instrument you don’t see musicians using their instruments upside-down.

-This is normal behavior as our brains do not really like new stuff, especially if it means using extra resources.
-In a couple of weeks doing this, you will notice that running and singing at the same time doesn’t make you feel miserable, instead, it makes you feel more confident and even liberated.
+This is normal behavior as our brain does not really like new stuff, especially if it means using extra resources.
+In a couple of weeks of doing this, you will notice that running and singing at the same time doesn’t make you feel miserable, instead, it makes you feel more confident and even liberated.